Ehrhart quasi-polynomials of almost integral polytopes: Discussions and further problems

-is a quasi-polynomial in $q$ with $\GCD$-property, which is called the \emph{characteristic quasi-polynomial} of the arrangement.
+is a quasi-polynomial in $q$ with the $\GCD$-property, which is called the \emph{characteristic quasi-polynomial} of the arrangement.

 One of the most important properties is that the first constituent of the characteristic quasi-polynomial is equal to the characteristic polynomial of a hyperplane arrangement \cite{ot}.
-The characteristic quasi-polynomial is also important in the context of toric arrangements \cite{ers, lty, ty}.
-We also note that Suter's computations (Example \ref{alcove}) is deeply related to characteristic quasi-polynomials.
-Indeed, up to scalar multiplications, the Ehrhart quasi-polynomials in Example \ref{alcove} are equal to characteristic quasi-polynomials of corresponding reflection arrangements \cite{ath, yos-wor}.
+Moreover, the characteristic quasi-polynomial plays a significant role in the context of toric arrangements \cite{ers, lty, ty}.

+It is worth noting that Suter's computations (Example \ref{alcove}) is closely related to characteristic quasi-polynomials.
+In fact, the Ehrhart quasi-polynomials in Example \ref{alcove}, up to scalar multiples, are identical to characteristic quasi-polynomials of corresponding reflection arrangements \cite{ath, yos-wor}.

-Since the relationship between zonotopes and hyperplane arrangements is an actively studied research topic (e.g., see \cite[Chap 7]{zie}), it would be worthwhile to investigate the following.
+Since the relationship between zonotopes and hyperplane arrangements is an actively studied research topic (e.g., see \cite[Chap 7]{zie}), it would be interesting to explore the following question.

-\begin{problem} Are there direct relations between characteristic quasi-polynomials of hyperplane arrangements and Ehrhart quasi-polynomials of almost integral zonotopes?
-(Note that both are quasi-polynomials with $\GCD$-property.) \end{problem}
+\begin{problem} Are there direct connections between characteristic quasi-polynomials of hyperplane arrangements and Ehrhart quasi-polynomials of almost integral zonotopes?
+(Note that both are quasi-polynomials with the $\GCD$-property.) \end{problem}

 {\bf Acknowledgements.} Christopher de Vries was supported by the German Academic Exchange Service.
-Masahiko Yoshinaga was partially supported by JSPS KAKENHI Grant Numbers JP19K21826, JP18H01115.
+Masahiko Yoshinaga was partially supported by JSPS KAKENHI Grant Numbers JP19K21826, JP18H01115, JP23H00081.
 The authors are grateful to Office for International Academic Support, Faculty of Science, Hokkaido University for their support during the first author's visit to the second author.
 The authors thank Akihiro Higashitani, Shigetaro Tamura, Tan Nhat Tran, Matthias Beck, Christos Athanasiadis, Satoshi Murai, Mitsuhiro Miyazaki and Richard Stanley for fruitful discussions and comments during the preparation of this paper.
 In particular, Problem \ref{Stanley} was inspired by Stanley's comment.